Sub Floor Ventilation

 In some houses, it will only require upgrading of the perimeter vents to the sub-floor of a house.
 Where there are obstructions or party walls, then a solare fan or ducted system will be required.

-For more information on what system best suits your building and if other factors are causing dampness, then contact our office for independent advice or a building inspection by one of our professional consultants.
+For more information on what system best suits your building and if other factors are causing dampness, contact our office for independent advice or a building inspection by one of our professional consultants.